etcir/etcir.github.io/_pages/callForPapers.md

 nav_order: 2
 ---

 We invite researchers to submit their latest work to the ET-CIR 2024 workshop on Emerging Trends in Conversational Information Retrieval.
+Submissions focusing on new directions and emerging work in Conversational Information Retrieval which create discussion are strongly encouraged.

 ## Key dates